flutter/plugins/packages/firebase_admob/README.md

 can be used to detect when the ad has actually finished loading (or failed to load at all).

-## Limitiations
+## Limitations

 This is just an initial version of the plugin.
 There are still some limitiations:

 - Banner ads always appear at the bottom of the screen, they can't be positioned or animated into view.
 - It's not possible to specify a banner ad's size.
 - There's no support for rewarded video ads or native ads
-- The existing tests pretty rudimentary.
+- The existing tests are fairly rudimentary.
 - There is no API doc
 - The example should demonstrate how to show gate a route push with an interstitial ad